MichaelSchloesser/WeaklySeparatedCollections.jl/docs/src/usage.md

 TODO for the mathematical details.

 Intuitively a plabic tiling is a tiling of a convex $n$-gon into convex polygons, colored either black or white, and with vertices labelled by the elements of the underlying WSC.
-Plabic tilings are in bijective correspondance with WSC's that are maximal with respect to inclusion
+Plabic tilings are in bijective correspondance with WSC's that are maximal with respect to inclusion.

 ### Plabic Graphs